jmonlong/manu-vggafannot/manuscript.md

 ### Visualization in Bandage

-A fork of Bandage[@bandage], called BandageNG[@bandageng], can visualize paths of the input graph by coloring the nodes.
+A fork of Bandage[@bandage], called BandageNG[@{https://github.com/asl/BandageNG}], can visualize paths of the input graph by coloring the nodes.
 We implemented a wrapper script to facilitate the preprocessing of a subgraph to visualize with BandageNG.
 It starts by extracting the subgraph of a full pangenome for a region of interest.
 It also extract annotations from indexed files on that same region.